cynthiahuallanca/Miami_Crime_2019/README.md

-# Maimi Crime rate prediction for July 2019
+# Maimi Crime rate prediction for July 2019, using Machine Learning